 For general enquiries about the Society, please contact the Secretary.

-Individual members have also joined us for such occasions as our Singing Weekends in Shrewsbury - just as individual members of KCS have joined them and taken part in performances.
-Members of KCS visited Husum to join with the TSC at the end of May, 2008, and performed in a very successful concert of music by Mozart and Haydn.
-We hope to be joining the Husum choir again in October 2012, when we plan to sing Rossini's Petite Messe Solennelle - as well as enjoying a very pleasant weekend with old friends and new.
+Individual members have also joined us for such occasions as our Singing Weekends in Shrewsbury or in Knighton - just as individual members of KCS have joined them and taken part in performances.
+Members of KCS visited Husum to join with the TSC again in May 2013, when we sang Rossini's Petite Messe Solennelle - as well as enjoying a very pleasant weekend with old friends and new.

-The choir's last visit to Kidderminster was towards the end of May 2010, when we presented a very successful concert together before travelling, on Sunday, to Symphony Hall, Birmingham to join in a great rehearsal and performance of Brahms's Ein Deutsches Requiem.
+The choir's last visit to Kidderminster was towards the end of May 2015, when we presented a very successful Haydn and Vivalsi concert together.

 Husum is on the west coast of Schleswig-Holstein, in Germany, and our visits there make a very pleasant change from the English Midlands - though Husumers enjoy and appreciate our Worcestershire scenery just as much!

 The Society is grateful to the following organisations that have supported events recently:

 The Wyre Forest Young Voices have also received grants from the following organisations:

 ... and sponsorship from Heathfield School and Day Nursery, Swan Centre Shopping, Little Lakes Golf Club, mfg Solicitors, New Wave Bathrooms, Phipps and Pritchard and Plastics Plus Ltd.

 The Society is very grateful to these and to the many individuals who give financial support or assist in other ways; if you would be prepared to assist in any way in the Society's aim of promoting high-quality practice and performance of classical music, please contact the Chairman.